nushell/nushell.github.io/book/modules.md

 Hello Arthur, King of the Britons.
 My purpose is to build an empire.
 ```

-Calling `use purpose.nu` ran the `export-env` block inside `purpose.nu` which in run ran `use greetings.nu` which in turn ran the `export-env` block inside `greetings.nu`, preserving the environment changes.
+Calling `use purpose.nu` ran the `export-env` block inside `purpose.nu` which in turn ran `use greetings.nu` which in turn ran the `export-env` block inside `greetings.nu`, preserving the environment changes.

 ### Module file / command cannot be named after parent module